 YOU MUST STATE THE FOLLOWING IN ANY CORRESPONDENCE WITH THE TUTOR as there are multiple sections of Statistics 121 Independent Study courses.

 You have 12 months from the date and time of registration to complete this course.
 Please be aware, it is very unlikely you will be able to successfully complete this course in less than 3 months.
-If you need additional time, one 3-month extension is allowed for a fee.
+One 3-month extension is available for a fee.

 Students who are registered in STAT 121 have the opportunity to participate in a research study conducted by P. Lynne Nielsen and Del T. Scott at Brigham Young University to investigate the impact of different types and levels of instructional dialogue on Stat 121 completion rates, passing rates and student satisfaction.